meabed/next-offline-ts/readme.md

 ```

 ## Service worker path
 If your application doesn't live on the root of your domain, you can use `registerSwPrefix`.
-This is helpful if your application is on domain.com/my/custom/path because by default `next-offline` assumes your application is on domain.com and will try to register domain.com/service-worker.js.
+This is helpful if your application is on domain.com/my/custom/path because by default `next-offline-ts` assumes your application is on domain.com and will try to register domain.com/service-worker.js.
 We can't support using `assetPrefix` because service workers must be served on the root domain.
 For a technical breakdown on that limitation, see the following link: [Is it possible to serve service workers from CDN/remote origin?](https://github.com/w3c/ServiceWorker/issues/940)

-By default `next-offline` will precache all the Next.js webpack emitted files and the user-defined static ones (inside `/static`) - essentially everything that is exported as well.
+By default `next-offline-ts` will precache all the Next.js webpack emitted files and the user-defined static ones (inside `/static`) - essentially everything that is exported as well.

 If you'd like to include some more or change the origin of your static files use the given workbox options: